colah/ByronTrialNotes/daily-notes/day19.md

  * Yes.
 * Its purpose is to make a home network?
  * Yes.
-* Letter from the Candian Association of Rocketry?
+* Letter from the Canadian Association of Rocketry?
  * Yes.
 * I'm going to give you a copy of a document, could you confirm that it is the same?
  * Yes.